maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 Average Length: 562 BP
 N50: 497

+The low N50 (497bp) tells us most contigs are quite short.
+This is expected for environmental metagenomes, where reads from many organisms at varying abundances are assembled together.
+Short, fragmented contigs are common when coverage is uneven for the Viral identification step, we will filter to contigs greater than or equal to 5,000 bp since VirSorter2 requires longer sequences to reliably identify viral signals.

 #  UPLOAD ASSEMBLY TO CLASS BUCKET
 gsutil cp megahit/bog_frozen_A_megahit_out/final.contigs.fa gs://gu-biology-dept-class/group3/megahit/

 # 3/19/26
 # GOAL: Identify viral sequences and group them into different viral populations, want to run Virosorter
+VirSorter2 is a machine-learning-based tool that classifies contigs as viral or non-viral.
+It uses hallmark viral genes, sequence features, and gene content to score each contig.
+We then cluster the viral sequences into vOTUs (viral Operational Taxonomic Units) using vclust.
+We use 95% ANI (Average Nucleotide Identity) as the species-level cutoff for viruses.

 # Load mamba
 module load mamba